paulzhol/libtask9/README.rst

 Example
 -------
+bind() a socket and wait at most 10 seconds for a client to connect

 ::

     import sys
+    import traceback
     import socket
     from functools import partial
     from libtask9 import new_task, init_timers, curtask, IOProc, Channel, alt, alt_recv